-At present, there are no objective examination methods for the mild traumatic brain injury (mTBI) to confirm this diagnosis.
-It is based on the subjective and motivational information provided by the patient and on the doctor's assessment of symptoms: nausea, vomiting, dizziness or headache are only indirect indications of brain damage.
+At present, there is no objective examination method to confirm the diagnosis for a concussion (mild craniocerebral trauma).
+It is based on the patient's subjective and motivational statements and on the physician's assessment after asking for symptoms: nausea, vomiting, dizziness or headache.
+Nevertheless, these are only indirect and not always indications of brain damage.

-These parameters are intended to improve diagnostic certainty by means of objectifiable functional parameters for mild traumatic brain injuries.
-The specificity of the method is also of great importance for the optimal control of a healing procedure and thus for the decision on professional reintegration.
+The specificity of these parameters is also of great importance for the optimal control of a healing process and thus for the decision on professional reintegration

 Even before the injury of national soccer player Christoph Kramer in the final of the 2014 World Cup, mild traumatic brain injuries (mTBI) have also been the focus of sports medical discussion in popular and top-class sport.
 In professional sports, game situations are only perceived within seconds if the oculomotor system is intact.
 A mild traumatic brain injury can lead to deficits in the oculomotor functions, which reduces the ability to react and influence spatial perception.
 These skills play an important role in assessing game situations and in duel behaviour, among other things.
 Possible deficits also significantly increase the risk of musculoskeletal injuries.